AcalaNetwork/bodhi.js/evm-subql/README.md

 Previous examples are examples of the **local development setup**, which uses the [example configuration](./project.yaml) that is tailored to local development node.

+For production deployment, there are a couple differences:

+#### services
-For production we need a slightly different configuration and usually need to start each of the `{ node, postgres, indexer, query }` seperately with Docker or k8s, instead of running them all in one Docker container.
+In local setup we can run all of the services all together with one single [docker compose](./docker-compose.yml).
+However, in prod we  usually need to start each of the `{ node, postgres, indexer, query }` seperately with Docker or k8s.

+#### image
+Notice that in the local example, we use `onfinality/subql-node:v1.9.1` as indexer, with **local mounted project path**.
+For prod we should use [acala/evm-subql](https://hub.docker.com/r/acala/evm-subql/tags) instead, which already has all the required files encapsulated, so we don't need to mount local files anymore.

+#### config
 One of the tricks is that we don't have to start indexing from block 0, since Acala and Karura didn't enable EVM+ until a certain block.
 In particular we can use these two configs for production (change the `endpoint` value to your custom one if needed):

 - [Acala production](./project-acala-840000.yaml)